zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide5.md

    ![](./images/900/imageE049.png)

-- Add the following attributes and metrics:
+- From the Data Elements pane on the left, drag the following attributes and measures to the appropriate visualization category:
     - __QUANTITY_SOLD__ to the __Values (Slice size)__.
     - __PROD_CATEOGORY__ to the __Category (slices)__.
     - __PROD_SUBCATEGORY__ to the __Color__.